Sugar swaps – simple ways to help your kids eat less sugar

-We wouldn’t eat sugar straight from the sugar bowl.
-But we tend not to think about the sugar hiding in other things we eat and drink.
+We wouldn’t let our kids eat sugar straight from the sugar bowl.
+But we tend not to think about the sugar lurking hiding in the other things we they eat and drink.

 Check out our tips to cut down on sugar